-Psychological injury & emotional distress lawyers QLD, VIC & NSW
+Psychological injury & emotional distress lawyers QLD and the ACT

 Psychological injuries and emotional distress can be a major factor in the recovery of a personal injury claim.

 It could be that you suffered a psychological injury at work, such as bullying.
 Or you are suffering emotional distress having witnessed or experienced a violent act or injury.